 A tasty and crunchy rice pancake made from the leftovers of risotto.
-A perfect meal to reduce food waste and impress guests.
+A perfect meal to reduce food waste, share with family, and impress guests.

 Vegan ricotta cheese is so easy, light, creamy, and versatile.
 You can make it with 3 simple ingredients in less than one hour, and you can use it exactly like regular ricotta.

 You can make it in 5 minutes, and use it on pizza, toast, and oven-baked pasta.
 It's perfect on food that goes in the oven, as it melts like mozzarella cheese.